sdabney5/Portfolio/Conceptual Projects/Linear Regression From Scratch/README.md

 The project consists of three main components:

-- "Linear Regression from Scratch," which provides a detailed walkthrough of my linear regression project.
+- "Linear Regression Notebook," which provides a detailed walkthrough of my linear regression project.
 - "Linear_Regression_Class," which contains the code for the linear regression algorithm.
 - "Linear Regression Algorithm Comparison," which compares the results of my algorithm with those of the SKLearn library on the same dataset.